Dropshipping & Sales Tax: Who Collects, who Pays?

 A short debrief on sales tax, first.

-What is sales tax, VAT, and GST?
+What are sales tax, VAT and GST?

 In the United States

 Surprise!
 Surprise!
 We will discuss the various situations that you might encounter when purchasing from a dropshipper or selling to buyers.
 We will also instruct you how to double-check the tax status of dropshippers.

 Do your suppliers need to pay sales taxes?

 This is a difficult move.
 You may not be required to pay sales tax for orders you place with vendors.
 This is because transactions intended for resale are exempt from sales tax.
 To take advantage of this exemption, the company must obtain an official certificate of exemption.

 These certificates are also known by the name “resale certificate”.
 These certificates have different regulations depending on the jurisdiction.
 Some jurisdictions only accept in-state certificates, while others will accept multistate certificates.

 - Multistate Tax Commission One blanket certificate for sales tax exemption that 38 states have recognized